skytap/course-manager-examples/cs-templates/command-only/README.md

-# Skytap Cloud Scripts - Command Only Template
+# Cloud Scripts - Command Only Template

-This is a code template that can be used as a starting point for developing a "command only" Skytap Cloud Scripts script.
+This is a code template that can be used as a starting point for developing a "command only" Cloud Scripts script.
 It is intended to simply execute a command on an image, with no customer-provided code files.

 ## Using This Template